Plant a Seed, Cultivate a Future!

 DONATE TODAY

-The Giant Water Bottle Sculpture Project Exhibit
+The Giant Water Bottle Project Exhibits at the

-We’re excited to announce that the Giant Water Bottle Sculpture Project will be featured as a special exhibit at the Fort Worth Museum of Science and History 1600 Gendy St., Fort Worth, Tx 76107, from February 14, 2026, through May 31, 2026.
+We are excited to announce that the TCEF student communitty art project 2023-2024, the Giant Water Bottle Sculpture Project will be featured at the "From Waste to Wonder" exhibit at the Fort Worth Museum of Science and History 1600 Gendy St., Fort Worth, Tx 76107

 Thank You Community Partners

-GWBSP PARTICIPATING SCHOOLS & PARTNERS
+PARTICIPATING SCHOOLS & PARTNERS

 IM Terrell STEM VPA HS